Striped Breton shirt with Knit cardigan— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The striped breton shirt brings the french navy striping reads more thoughtful than a plain tee, less formal than an oxford.
 The knit cardigan answers it — open-front merino or cashmere cardigan in a quiet colour.
-Cool meets warm — navy against camel, charcoal against ecru — is the most flattering cross-tonal pairing in the wardrobe.
+Navy against camel, charcoal against ecru — the most flattering cross-tonal pairing there is.

 Casual-leaning.
 Wear it on weekends, on flights, to the kind of dinner where the host is also wearing jeans.